What Does Lipedema Look Like? | Typical Physical Features

 So, what does Lipedema look like?

-This is something I feel so passionate about, I wish someone had made me aware of Lipedema in my teens so I could have managed the symptoms and avoided surgery.
+This is something I feel so passionate about, I wish someone had made me aware of Lipedema in my teens when my Lipedema journey began so I could have managed the symptoms and avoided Lipedema Reduction Surgery.
 Hopefully in the coming years due the huge explosion of Lipedema awareness that is taking place, young women with Lipedema will have access to the specific support they need!

 Disclaimer: My blogs talk about Lipedema, diet, surgery and much more.
 I’m talking from my point of view to help women, and remind them they are not alone.
 I am not a medical professional, so the content above is from my own perspective with research I have done into the topic.
 It’s not meant as medical advice, you should always consult your doctor or a specialist for both your diagnosis, and a treatment plan.